Minjian/Matter_Smart_Home/README.md

 ## One Unified Smart Home Ecosystem Does Matter
-A survey of the use of IoT devices in the smart home domain in 2022.
+A survey of IoT devices used in the smart home domain.

 ## Prezi Presentation
 https://prezi.com/view/rmAKST7AEwKgDpgEd1qQ/